 UQ’s Academic program aims to reward the achievements of outstanding school leavers and gap year students.

 Ranked in the world’s top 50, the University of Queensland is one of Australia’s leading research and teaching institutions.
 UQ’s world-class campuses facilitate the best teaching practices and optimal learning experiences.

 Applicants must at least 6.5 overall and a minimum of 6.0 in each sub-band of the International English Language Testing System (IELTS) or equivalent test.
 Some programs have higher English proficiency requirements.

-- Course Level: The studentships are available to pursue undergraduate and any subsequent postgraduate coursework study at the University of Queensland.
+- Course Level: Undergraduate and any subsequent postgraduate coursework study